TheoBernard97/Ghiblib/README.md

 Current live version : https://theobernard97.github.io/Ghiblib

-A gallery website about Studio Ghibli.
 This website is build with React and use the public API about Studio Ghibli [https://ghibliapi.herokuapp.com](https://ghibliapi.herokuapp.com).

 ### Dependencies

 This project was bootstrapped with Create React App.

 - redux
-- redux-react
+- react-redux
 - react-router-dom
 - styled-components
 - gh-pages